parammodi9/tandooritadka/readme.md

 ## 📚 About The Project

-This project is a fully-interactive website for our restaurant.
-It not only showcases our menu and ambiance but also provides a feature for customers to book a table online.
+This project is a fully-interactive website for a restaurant.
+It not only showcases the menu and ambiance but also provides a feature for customers to book a table online.
 We have integrated a database management facility to efficiently handle table bookings and ensure a smooth experience for our guests.

 ## 🍽 Features
 - **Interactive Menu:** Browse through our exquisite menu.